owentechnologist/asciiArtServerWithCache/README.md

 TOTAL PROGRAM EXECUTION TIME (without user time) == 1.0902099609375
 </code>

-### Then, the main key that lists the options will be in redis and you will see results like this:
+### If you run it again: the ascii art options will have been cached in redis and you will see results like this:

 <code>
 Total time taken in seconds by redis operations: 0.006021738